wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;To know that you are ill must you not be well initially?

 **Q:**&ensp;Oh, no. I know by comparison.
 If I am blind from birth and you tell me that you know things without touching them, while I must touch to know, I am aware that I am blind without knowing what does it mean to see.
 Similarly, I know that I am lacking something when you assert things which I cannot grasp.
-You are telling me such wonderful things about myself; according to you I am eternal, omnipresent, omniscient, supremely happy, creator, preserver and destroyer of all there is, the source of all life, the heart of being, the lord and the beloved of every creature.
+You are telling me such wonderful things about myself; according to you I am eternal, omnipresent, omniscient, supremely happy, creator, preserver and destroyer of all there is, the source of all life, the heart of beïng, the lord and the beloved of every creature.
 You equate me with the Ultimate Reälity, the source and the goal of all existence.
 I just blink, for I know myself to be a tiny little bundle of desires and fears, a bubble of suffering, a transient flash of consciousness in an ocean of darkness.

 **M:**&ensp;Before pain was, you were.
 After pain had gone, you remained.
 Pain is transient, you are not.

 **Q:**&ensp;I am sorry, but I do not see what you see.
 From the day I was born till the day I die, pain and pleasure will weave the pattern of my life.
-Of being before birth and after death I know nothing.
+Of beïng before birth and after death I know nothing.
 I neither accept nor deny you.
 I hear what you say, but I do not *know* it.

 **M:**&ensp;Now you are conscious, are you not?

 **Q:**&ensp;Please do not ask me about before and after.
 I just know only what is now.

 **M:**&ensp;Good enough.
 You are conscious.
 Hold on to it.
 There are states when you are not conscious.
-Call it unconscious being.
+Call it unconscious beïng.

-**Q:**&ensp;Being unconscious?
+**Q:**&ensp;Beïng unconscious?

 **M:**&ensp;Consciousness and unconsciousness do not apply here.
 Existence is in consciousness, essence is independent of consciousness.

 **Q:**&ensp;It is void?
 Is it silence?

 **M:**&ensp;Why elaborate?
-Being pervades and transcends consciousness.
+Beïng pervades and transcends consciousness.
 Objective consciousness is a part of pure consciousness, not beyond it.

-**Q:**&ensp;How do you come to know a state of pure being which is neither conscious nor unconscious?
+**Q:**&ensp;How do you come to know a state of pure beïng which is neither conscious nor unconscious?
 All knowledge is in consciousness only.
 There may be such a state as the abeyance of the mind.
 Does consciousness then appear as the witness?

 **M:**&ensp;The witness only registers events.
 In the abeyance of the mind even the sense ‘I am’ dissolves.
 There is no ‘I am’ without the mind.

 **Q:**&ensp;Without the mind means without thoughts.
 ‘I am’ as a thought subsides.
-‘I am’ as the sense of being remains.
+‘I am’ as the sense of beïng remains.

 **M:**&ensp;All experience subsides with the mind.
 Without the mind there can be no experiencer nor experience.